simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 ---
-title: "The Rise of Automation: Transforming Industries and Job Opportunities"
+title: "The Rise of Automation"
 date: 2023-06-26
 toc: true
 draft: false